buildingSMART/BCF-XML/Documentation/README.md

 ### Units of numeric values

-The numeric values in this specification are all in fixed units - meters for length and degrees for angle.
+Numeric values in this specification are all in fixed units - meters for length and degrees for angle.

 ## Project (.bcfp) file